gouravkamble9/Hotel-Management-Dashboard/README.md

 ## Features

-- **Authentication:** Users are required to log in to access the dashboard.
+- **Authentication:** Users are required to log in to access the dashboard.Only authenticated user can access dashboard.
 - **Dashboard Pages:**
   - Home Page:
     - User Info Section